riccardoperra/codeimage/README.md

 ## Introduction

-CodeImage is the newest tool to help developers to create beautiful screenshots of their code, providing several features to speed up the process to post in social media.
+[CodeImage](https://codeimage.dev) is the newest tool to help developers to create beautiful screenshots of their code, providing several features to speed up the process to post in social media.

-## Getting started
+## Run locally

 To run the project locally, you must have in your local machine pnpm >= 6.23.2 and node >= 14.x;